-Is audio sound not working after Windows 10 909 updates?
-You are not alone, a number of users report Windows 10 Audio Not Working After Installing Latest cumulative update.
+Is audio sound not working after Windows 10 21H2 updates?
+You are not alone, a number of users report Windows 10 Audio Not Working After Installing the Latest cumulative update.
 For some others unable to play the audio sound or No Audio output installed.
 Well, outdated or incompatible audio driver mostly causes this problem, Again Incorrectly configured Sound Settings, windows audio service not started and more also cause No Sound Issue on Windows 10.
-If you are also struggling from similar problems here in this post we have different solutions to fix audio sound problems on Windows 10, 8.1 and 7.
+If you are also struggling with similar problems here in this post we have different solutions to fix audio sound problems on Windows 10, 8.1, and 7.

 Windows 10 sound not working after update